 What makes a bird hormonal?

-Most of us dread the onset of hormonal behavior in our birds.
+Most of us dread the onset of hormonal bird season.
 But, keep in mind, your bird is just as distressed as you are.

 But, did you know that some of the things that we feed our birds can actually bring on hormonal behavior?
 That's right!
 There are several conditions that a bird's body requires in order to turn the hormones on.

-You may have noticed that bird hormonal season starts in the spring for our birds.
+You may have noticed that hormonal bird season starts in the spring for most of our birds.